rtCamp/Frappe-Manager/docs/commands/ssl.md

 An escape hatch for inspection and recovery. fm does not see what you change this way, so use fm ssl add, renew and remove for normal work.

-acme.sh is installed by the first fm ssl add, and this command refuses to run until then.
+acme.sh is installed the first time fm ssl add issues a Let's Encrypt certificate, and this command refuses to run until then.
+An fm ssl add --dev certificate comes from fm's own CA and does not install it.

 **Usage**: